-When I was in grade school in Wuhan, China, the teacher sent for my mother.
+When I was in grade school in Wuhan, China, my teacher sent for my mother.
 I was so nervous because I thought I had failed a test.
-To my delight, the teacher explained that a magazine wanted to publish an article I had written and the editor of the magazine wanted to meet me.
+To my delight, the teacher explained that a magazine wanted to publish an article I had written and the editor wanted to meet me.
 The editor presented me with a hardcover notebook as an award.
-I brought that notebook with me from China and kept it in my office for all of these years.
+I brought that notebook with me when I came to America and have kept it in my office ever since.

 Writing keeps me close to the country I love — China.
 I enjoy losing myself in my stories.
 As a young girl, I lacked the patience for sewing, needlework, and fan dancing — things girls were expected to do in China at that time.
 I preferred playing with boys!
 I relive my childhood fantasies through the boys in my children's books by allowing them to do all the naughty things I wish I had done.
 In the end, the boys get rewarded for their creativity and inventiveness.